 Shoe profile is low cut, close to the ground, allowing even more flexibility

 If you frequent fitness sites or chat with other gym devotees on Facebook, you've seen the ads for the all-new Nano 9 cross-trainer.
-Birthed for running, lifting, CrossFit, cycling and most any other general fitness activity, the shoe incorporates a wide toebox that feels roomy and allows for careful movement and effective balance.
+Birthed for running, lifting, CrossFit, cycling and most any other general fitness activity, these women's CrossFit shoes incorporate a wide toebox that feels roomy and allows for careful movement and effective balance.

 10. Barerun Barefoot Water Shoes

 Rubber soles protect from rocks, glass, other debris